New bill could change elections in Kansas to include runoffs

 “Challenges with mail-in ballots.
 The current statute says they have to be out in 45 days before the election, and the runoff is only 30 days or so after the election.
 I’m not sure that it’s going to make it out of committee this year,” he said.

 Some Democrats believe the push comes from last year’s tight race for Kansas governor.
-Democratic incumbent Laura Kelly narrowly defeated Republican nominee Derek Schmite with 49.9% of the vote.
+Democratic incumbent Laura Kelly narrowly defeated Republican nominee Derek Schmidt with 49.9% of the vote.

 Supporters of the bill say it has been years since a candidate has cracked at least 50% of the vote.